Corner Garden Ideas That Finally Made Me Stop Ignoring That Awkward Spot in My Yard

 Patio Style

-Keep plants tight around the edges.
-This gives the space purpose instead of decoration.
-When a corner has a function.
+This gives the space purpose instead of just decoration.
+When a corner has function, it stops feeling awkward.

 Wall Cover

-So the surface disappears over time.
+I chose plants that spread sideways or climb gently so the surface disappears over time.
 When the wall fades into greenery, the whole corner feels calmer.

 Water Smart